BCannon88/Refactor-The-Soup/README.md

 # Refactor-The-Soup

+##Purpose
+To clean up this DIV soup for other developers to work with ease.To also ensure site functions properly and HTML5 and CSS follow semantic order.

+##Built With
+*HTML5
+*CSS

 This is my first refactor project.
 Adding accessibility for all to enjoy!

 In this project, we have taken an existing website and refactored the HTML and CSS Files.